 What Is An Optical Mouse Sensor?

-Optical sensors are faster than any mechanical sensor.
-For example, the Razer Viper V2 Pro uses an optical sensor (Focus Pro 30k) that offers 30,000 DPI.
+Optical sensors are faster than any mechanical sensor.[1]
+For example, the Razer Viper 2 Pro uses an optical sensor (Focus Pro 30k) that offers 30,000 DPI.
 Therefore, the mouse industry is now adapting to the optical ones due to their performance, ease of use, and wide range of applications.
-Even small surface irregularities are enough for these sensors to obtain the data required to calculate the movement of the mouse.
-Moreover, these sensors can operate over a wide range of mouse pads and even glossy surfaces.

 How To Clean Mouse Sensor

-Cleaning a mouse sensor, especially the optical one, can recover its performance.
-However, you need to clean the mouse sensor very carefully so that you may not damage it.
+Dirt or stains on a mouse sensor can affect its functionality.
+Cleaning the sensor, especially the optical one, can recover its performance.[2]
+I also clean my mouse’s sensors to ensure they work perfectly.
 You can follow the below steps to clean your mouse sensor:

-- Use a cotton swab or soft brush and dip it into the cleaning alcohol solution.
-Make sure you do not soak it completely.
+- Dip a cotton swab or soft brush into the cleaning alcohol solution.

 - Leave the sensor to dry for a couple of minutes.